lachlanchen/eca/README.md

 # Eigen Analysis

-A Python package for Eigen-Component Analysis (ECA) and Unsupervised Eigen-Component Analysis (uECA) for classification and clustering tasks.
+A Python package for Eigen-Component Analysis (ECA) and Unsupervised Eigen-Component Analysis (uECA) for classification and clustering tasks without data centralization or standadization.
 ECA is a quantum theory-inspired linear model that provides interpretable feature-to-class mappings through eigenomponents.

 ## Features